 - Pair the Spares: In A Royal Engagement, the garden party makes it quite clear that not only are Mia and Nicholas the Official Couple of the film, Andrew is quite taken with Lady Elyssa, Nicholas' date.
 The final scene implies that they did indeed get together.

-- Pink Girl, Blue Boy: In the sequel, Mia wears a pink dress and hat while Nicolas wears a blue shirt and tie.
+- Pink Girl, Blue Boy: In the sequel, Mia frequently wears shades of red, pink, and orange while Nicolas is frequently seen in shades of blue.

 - Precocious Crush: Prince Jacques, age 12, tries to romance Mia while dancing with her at her 21st birthday.